 Annals Australasia, founded in 1889 by the Missionaries of the Sacred Heart, was edited for most of the years from 1964 to 2019 by Fr Paul Stenhouse as a general magazine of Catholic intellectual culture. (archive)

-More devotional in focus were the Jesuit Messenger of the Sacred Heart (1880-1993) and Madonna, published since 1897.
+More devotional in focus were the Jesuit Messenger of the Sacred Heart (1880-1993), Madonna, published since 1897 and The Magellan, published since 1949.
 Far East, published since 1920, showcases the missionary work of the Columbans, as did Harvest (1951-84) for the Marist Fathers.

 With Mannix’s encouragement, B.A.
 Santamaria and the Campion Society established the Catholic Worker in 1936 as a journal of anti-capitalist, anti-communist opinion.
 By the 1950s, Santamaria’s views appeared in his Freedom, later News Weekly, while the Catholic Worker became more left-wing.
 Its opposition to Mannix during the Labor Split of 1955 led him to ban it from the Cathedral and many parishes followed suit.